SusanSu123/MERN---food-order-app/README.md

 ## Overview

- The app was built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API.
+ The app was built with MERN stack, a React front end, MongoDB database, and Node.js/Express.js server and API.
 Also has Stripe payment integrated allowing fully functional test payments.

 ## Technologies used
 * React